drupol/phpmerkle/README.md

 $merkle['key']; // this returns: 'value';
 ```
-## Code quality and tests
+## Code quality, tests and benchmarks

-Every time changes are introduced into the library, [Travis CI](https://travis-ci.org/drupol/phpmerkle/builds) run the tests.
+Every time changes are introduced into the library, [Travis CI](https://travis-ci.org/drupol/htmltag/builds) run the tests and the benchmarks.

 The library has tests written with [PHPSpec](http://www.phpspec.net/).
 Feel free to check them out in the `spec` directory.
 Run `composer phpspec` to trigger the tests.

+Before each commit some inspections are executed with [GrumPHP](https://github.com/phpro/grumphp), run `./vendor/bin/grumphp run` to check manually.

+[PHPBench](https://github.com/phpbench/phpbench) is used to benchmark the library, to run the benchmarks: `composer bench`

+[PHPInfection](https://github.com/infection/infection) is used to ensure that your code is properly tested, run `composer infection` to test your code.

 ## Contributing